innolitics/rdm/rdm/base/software_plan.md

 A **problem report** is a record of actual or potential behaviour of a software product that a user or other interested person believes to be unsafe, inappropriate for the intended use or contrary to specification.
 Problem reports are stored as GitHub issues with the `problem` label.

-A **software requirement** is a documented aspect of how the software system should work, see [Appendix A](#architectural-design) for examples.
-Software requirements are stored as GitHub issues with the `requirement` label.
+A **software requirement** is a particular function that the software must support, or some other constraint that the software must fulfill.
+Requirements describe the *what*, while specifications and designs specify the *how*.

 A **change request** is a documented specification of a change to be made to a software product.
-Change requests are stored as GitHub issues that do not have the `problem` or `requirement` labels.
+Change requests are stored as GitHub issues that do not have the `problem` label.
 All work on the software project should occur in response to change requests{% if system.auditor_notes %} [8.2.1]{% endif %}.

 ## Development Life Cycle Model